 On the samples submitted the occasional drop out was noticed and one of the tapes contained a splice.
 Recording quality on the whole is quite good although sensitivity is not quite up to that of higher grade regular priced tapes.
 The tape erases cleanly and when used with an average domestic recorder is capable of producing worthwhile recordings.
 It appears to be quite strong and showed no tendency to curl or otherwise lose its smoothness in running through the guides and heads of a typical domestic recorder.
-Leaders are fitted,
+Leaders are fitted, but no silver contact strip is included.
 I would suggest that the makers use proper splicing tape for the leader joints and for any joint along a length of tape.
 Recordertape is foreign made and distributed by Speedtapes